reactgraphqlacademy/react-native-training/README.md

 All the instructions are in the corresponding files, here are the headlines of what you have to do:

-Task:
+Tasks FOUNDATION
 - App.js returns the src/Auth/LoginScreen.js
 - layout:
-  - Flexbox: elements must be centered on the screen
+  - Flexbox: In Login Screen elements must be centered on the screen
-  - add some T&C text to the login page or something that makes the student think about the type of View vs ScrollView
   - Styles
     - Textinput, Button, Title of the App, etc
   - Forms
     - Username and password -> Button/ TouchableHighlight to log in
     - the T&C are hidden, and user click on "read T&C" and it's then displayed
         - Tasks: add TouchableHighlight to "read T&C"
-        - Does the T&C fit in the screen? what can you do to make them fit
+        - Does the T&C fit in the screen? what can you do to make them fit?
   - ListView
-    - Task: replace import { LoginScreen } from './src/Auth' by import { UsersScreen } from './src/Users'
+    - Task: in App.js replace import { LoginScreen } from './src/Auth' by import { UsersScreen } from './src/Users'
-    - In src/Users/Screens/UsersScreen.js, create a `FlatList` and show all the users from the API
+    - In src/Users/Screens/UsersScreen.js, create a FlatList and show all the users from the API.
+Question, why do you think we need to use a FlatList and not just a ScrollView?

-### src/index.js`

-1. Create a Stack Navigator (MainNavigator) with two screens: Home & Profile
-2. Create a Switch Navigator (Navigator)with two screens: Auth & the MainNavigator
-3.  the App component should return the entryPoint of our app.

-### src/screens/AuthScreen.js
+  - Bonus, style the ProfileScreen

+Tasks NAVIGATION
+- git checkout solution-previous-exercise
+- yarn add react-navigation
+- Create a navigator in src/App/Navigator.
+The Navigator should have two screens: LoginScreen and UsersScreen.
+Example using SwitchNavigator and StackNavigator: https://snack.expo.io/@horacio/composing-navigators

+Users should not be able to click on the back button and go back from UsersScreen to LoginScreen.
+Question, which type of navigator are you going to use?
+StackNavigator or SwhitchNavigator?

+- The initialRouteName for the src/App/Navigator should be the login screen

+- in src/screens/LoginScreen.js
-4. Set the title for this navigation view (add whatever you want)
+  - Set the title for this navigation view to "Sign in"
-5.  implement the `login()` method.
+  - implement the `login()` method.
 Navigate to the `HOME_SCREEN`

-### src/screens/HomeScreen.js

-6. Create a `FlatList` and show all the users from the API
+- Implement a navigator in src/Users/Components/UserNavigator.js
+  - It should have two screens: UsersScreen and ProfileScreen Users should not be able to click on the back button and go back from ProfileScreen to UsersScreen.
+Question, which type of navigator are you going to use?
+StackNavigator or SwhitchNavigator?
+  - The initialRouteName should be the UsersScreen

+- In src/App/Navigator.js replace the UsersScreen by UserNavigator
+- In src/Users/Screens/UsersScreen.js
-7. Finish the implementation of the handlePress of the `UserLItem`.
-Hint: you need to pass a parameter to the next screen
+- src/Users/Components/UserItem.js receives a function prop called handleItemPress that is executed when the user presses on the item.
+Implement that function in the renderItem method in src/Users/Screens/UsersScreen.js.
+Hint UsersScreen has a prop called navigation https://reactnavigation.org/docs/en/navigation-prop.html.
+You will need to use the navigation.navigate function https://reactnavigation.org/docs/en/navigation-prop.html#navigate-link-to-other-screens.
+Hint 2: you need to pass a parameter to the next screen

-### src/screens/ProfileScreen.js
+- The src/Users/Components/UserNavigator.js should have a Button with the text "Sign out" on the property [headeRright](https://reactnavigation.org/docs/en/stack-navigator.html#headerright) so that when the Button is pressed the app navigates to the login screen

-8. Read the Parameter sent from the previous Screen
+-  In src/screens/ProfileScreen.js read the parameter sent from the previous Screen and use it to dispaly the right data

-9. Build the Layout for the Profile Page
-10. add a Button at the end of the Profile to open the users Github profile on the Browser (HINT: check the usage for `Linking` in React Native)
+Tasks Animations
+-

 ### Bonus Excersices